ctsmedia/docker-baseimage-web/README.md

 3. Adjust the compose file to your likings (documentation inside)
 4. Run `docker-compose up -d`
 5. Access the http container (in general http://localhost:80 on mac or on linux the container ip http://HTTP_CONTAINER_IP.
 You use `docker ps` or the program kitematic to find it. )

+## How to Build custom PHP image

+1. Adjust the Dockerfile to your likings
+2. Build the image.
+Replace the tag and php version `docker build -t ctsmedia/php:7.2 --build-arg PHP_VERSION=7.2 .`

 `:wq`